Rana Kapoor

 Rana Kapoor (born 9 September 1957) is an Indian former banker who was the founder, managing director and CEO of Yes Bank, an Indian private sector bank.
 Following a career in financial institutions, he co-founded Yes Bank in 2003, with its registered office in Mumbai.
-He served as CEO from its founding in 2003 to 2019.
-He also was appointed as the president of ASSOCHAM in July 2013, and was succeeded by Sunil Katoria after serving his two year term.
+He was CEO from its founding in 2003 to 2019.
+He also was appointed as the president of ASSOCHAM in July 2013, and was succeeded by Sunil Katoria after his two year term.